Cologne exceeds key coronavirus threshold, joining Berlin and Frankfurt | DW | 10.10.2020

 Read more: Can Germany keep its Carnival events small?

 In Germany some 9,604 people have died from the virus.
-Overall, 273,500 people have been diagnosed with the virus according to figures compiled by the disease control agency the Robert Koch Institute.
+Overall, 320,478 people have been diagnosed, most of whom have recovered, according to figures compiled by the disease control agency the Robert Koch Institute.

 -